grandeurkoe/multi-auth-app/README.md

 # Multi Auth App

-**Multi Auth App** is a web application, featuring both traditional email/password login and Google login.
+**Multi Auth App** is a simple web application, featuring both traditional email/password login and Google login.
 Users can register, log in, update their profile, and delete their account.
 The backend uses JWT for secure authentication.

 ## 🚀 Features